Children's Corner: Structure

 A typical performance of the suite lasts roughly 15 minutes.

 1. Doctor Gradus ad Parnassum

-The title of the first movement alludes to sets of piano exercises of that name (Gradus ad Parnassum translates as "Steps to Parnassus"), several of which had been published in the eighteenth and nineteenth centuries, including one by the prolific publisher of piano exercises Carl Czerny.
+The title of the first movement alludes to sets of piano exercises of that name (Gradus ad Parnassum translates as "Steps to Parnassus"), several of which had been published in the eighteenth and nineteenth centuries, including one by the prolific publisher of piano exercises Carl Czerny, and Muzio Clementi.
+The harshness and mechanicalism is supposed to play a joke at the excessive exercises of Czerny and Clementi.
 This piece is a rather ingenious study in finger independence with a twentieth-century vocabulary.
 In the middle, the pianist slows down and tries the material in other keys for exercise.
-Debussy's "Doctor Gradus Ad Parnassum" is of intermediate difficulty and requires experienced fingers.
+Debussy's "Doctor Gradus Ad Parnassum" is of intermediate difficulty and requires the ability to play more quickly and wildly.
+The pianist gets more frantic toward the end and finishes the piece with a bang.
 Debussy told his publisher that the movement should be played "very early in the morning".

 2. Jimbo's Lullaby

 This work describes an elephant, Jumbo, who came from the French Sudan and lived briefly in the Jardin des plantes in Paris around the time of Debussy's birth.
 The misspelling "Jimbo" betrays the Parisian accent which often confuses the pronunciation of "um" and "un" with "im" and "in".
 It is a beautiful lullaby with some dark moments and whole-tone passages in the middle.